sosmx/sost/README.md

 python app.py
 ```

-Deploying on Appsdeck
+Deploying on Scalingo
 ---------------------

-Create an application on https://appsdeck.eu, then:
+Create an application on https://scalingo.com, then:

 ```
-git remote add appsdeck git@appsdeck.eu:<name_of_your_app>.git git push appsdeck master
+git remote add scalingo git@scalingo.com:<name_of_your_app>.git git push scalingo master
 ```

 And that's it!

-The application is running at this url: https://sample-python-flask.appsdeck.eu/
+The application is running at this url: https://sample-python-flask.scalingo.io/